 Going back to the Vera Wang example, they likely looked at goal achievement (CTR and conversion) across recent emails sent to their email list.
 They predicted which types of list members responded to which types of messaging.
 Then, they customized their messaging sending each member the type of message most likely to motivate them to respond positively.

 Car dealers use predictive analytics in the same way.
-They know how long owners of particular cars keep their car.
+They know how long owners of particular cars keep their cars.
 Using this data, they purchase vehicle registration data for owners who are nearing the time when they’ll trade in their existing car for a new one.
-By selectively reaching car owners likely shopping a new car, they reduce costs and increase returns from their marketing efforts.
+By selectively reaching car owners likely shopping for a new car, they reduce costs and increase returns from their marketing efforts.

 A key element in your predictive analytics recipe is sharing insights.
 Statistics do NO good if they’re stuck with data analysts rather than reaching decision-makers, which is where predictive analytics turn into profits.
 Otherwise, your predictive analytics are just novelties.

 Changes to predictive analytics

 If I were writing this post a few years ago, I’d finish without adding this section.
 Predictive analytics used to depend entirely on quantitative data — numbers.
 Now, with the explosion of social media, we need to think about how qualitative data — words — predict the future of a company.
 Even my 4-factor model contains a qualitative component — sentiment.
 The sentiment comes from coding utterances from forums, social networks, even customer service calls to score the overall sentiment related to your brand.

 But, you can drive even better predictions without coding qualitative data — using tools like nVivo and Hyperresearch to create insights directly from qualitative data.
 For instance, I might use something like cluster analysis to create groups of customers based on similar utterances.
 Groups who buy my product for gifts or special occasions require different marketing tactics than consumer groups who buy my product as a routine part of their weekly shopping trip.
 And, they represent a distinctly different CLV for my business.